JacksonChiy/turtlebot_manual/Manual2.md

 ## Pull repository

-After pulling the repository, copy all packages to the *catkin_ws/src* directory under the home directory and then run
+After pulling the repository, copy all packages to the *catkin_ws/src* directory and then run

 ```shell
 $ catkin_make